 In this article, we will discuss the basic concepts of Permutation & Combination and formulas required for solving problems on the same.
 This topic is covered in all competitive exams, so you cannot afford to take the risk of avoiding it.
-After reading this article, you will become familiar with the basics concepts of permutation and combination.
+After reading this article, you will become familiar with the basic concepts of permutation and combination.

-Permutation and Combination formula
+Permutation and Combination formula:

 Solved Permutation and Combination Problems